Deploy AIP Agents to AIP Assist

 Configure the "Add to AIP Assist" menu.

-1. You will be presented with a setup wizard to assist with AIP Agent creation.
+2. You will be presented with a setup wizard to assist with AIP Agent creation.
 Start by giving your agent a name and a description.
-A description is required to save the agent.
-This will show up for users when discovering and using your agent, so make sure to make it descriptive.
+These will show up for users when discovering and using your agent, so make sure to make it descriptive.
 You may also provide an icon for your agent to help with discovery:

 Configure the AIP Agent Name and Location.